What can I expect to earn with a Master’s in Business Management?

 Finance Controller

-An MBM degree helps these finance controllers in providing a good financial summary report, gathering and interpreting important data, as well as supervising employees in the financial department.
+An MBM degree helps these finance controllers provide an excellent financial summary report, gather and interpret essential data, and supervise employees in the financial department.

 Human Resources Manager

-On the management side, a Human Resources Manager earns approximately $111,648 per year.
-They recruit highly skilled people, ensure a thriving workplace environment, and assists executives and leaders in the business process.
+On the management side, a Human Resources Manager earns approximately $117,470 per year.
+They recruit highly skilled people, ensure a thriving workplace environment, and assist executives and leaders in the business process.

 Of course, HR personnel may also need guidance, and HR managers fill that role in the company.
 An MBM will help convince the company higher-ups that an HR manager applicant is up to the task at hand.